 Does your child cough a lot?
-Here are some possible causes:
+Here are some possible causes and home remedies for curing it:

 Allergies are one of the most common causes of cough.
 Your child may be allergic to certain things like dust, pollen, pets, plants, which may cause a runny nose and sniffles.
 If the allergy is not very strong, the mucous may simply drip down the back of his throat instead running down his nose or making him sneeze.
 This constant dripping of mucous into the throat irritates the passage, causing your child to cough.
 The best way to cure this kind of cough is to ensure your child avoids contact with any allergens.
 The house should be kept dust free.
 Often dust is removed just from surface or visible areas, while it lurks in invisible areas such as under the bed or behind furniture.
 Make sure that these hidden areas are also well cleaned and dusted.
 Carpets in India should be cleaned everyday, as dust tends to settle on them.
 And every once in a while, the carpets should be taken out of the house and given a proper dusting or beating so that it is thoroughly cleaned.
 If you have a vacuum cleaner, use it to clean the carpets on a daily basis, so dust gets sucked out.
 Similarly, remove plants from your child's bedroom, and make sure the leaves of plants are kept clean.